marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   from a ``target_clone`` caller will not lead to copying (target clone) of the called function.
-  If you want to enforce such behaviour, we recommend declaring the calling function with the :gcc-attr:`flatten` attribute?
+  If you want to enforce such behaviour, we recommend declaring the calling function with the :fn-attr:`flatten` attribute?

 .. index:: unused function attribute

-.. gcc-attr:: unused
+.. fn-attr:: unused

   This attribute, attached to a function, means that the function is meant to be possibly unused.
 GCC does not produce a warning for this